 Most people don't know what the skin's microbiome is.
 It is a group of microorganisms that are routinely found in your skin.
-The microbiome is relatively stable when a person is young, but it keeps changing with age along with changes in weather, hormonal changes, etc. This blog will explain all you need to know about the skin's microbiome and how to protect it.
+The microbiome is relatively stable when a person is young, but it keeps changing with age along with changes in weather, hormonal changes, etc. This blog will explain all you need to know about the skin's microbiome.

 Lately, the microbiome skincare trend is gaining momentum in the beauty world.
 Probiotic skincare is gradually making its way into the mainstream; you should be aware of your skin's microbiome and how to maintain healthy skin by optimizing your skin's microbiome.